oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

 ## Automatic and Manual Failover options in case of a disaster

 In a disaster situation when the Primary becomes unavailable, the Switchover button would turn to a Failover one.
-With ADG, an **Automatic Failover** is automatically triggered (no user action is needed) by the Autonomous Database when a user is unable to connect to their primary database for a few minutes.
+With ADG, an **Automatic Failover** is automatically triggered (no user action is needed) by the Autonomous AI Database when a user is unable to connect to their primary database for a few minutes.
 Since this is an automated action, the automatic failover is allowed to succeed only when no data loss will occur.
 In ADG, for automatic failover, RTO is 2 minutes and RPO is 0 minutes.

 >**Note:** We do not support automatic failover across regions since failing over across regions is more impactful than failing over locally; often users want to failover mid-tiers / applications along with the database for optimum performance.
 You may manually trigger the switchover/failover button on the console or a scripted API call when required.
 For the same reason, if you have both a local and a remote standby database available, we always recommend failover to the local standby first.